Chapter 19.54

 (1) Standard-Sized Parking Spaces.

-(a) Standard-sized parking spaces parallel to the driveway or aisle serving them shall be a minimum of nine feet wide and 23 feet long.
+(a) Standard-sized parking spaces parallel to the driveway or aisle serving them shall be a minimum of eight feet wide and 20 feet long and may provide tandem parking, gravel or grass paver surfaces.
 Driveways or aisles serving standard-sized parallel spaces shall be a minimum of 12 feet wide.

 (b) Standard-sized parking spaces oriented at an angle to the driveway or aisle serving them shall be not less than 10 feet.